N95 (song)

 "N95" is a song by American rapper Kendrick Lamar.
-It was sent to Italian radio airplay through PGLang, Top Dawg Entertainment, Aftermath Entertainment, and Interscope Records as the lead single from his fifth studio album, Mr. Morale & the Big Steppers, on May 20, 2022.
-The song was produced by Boi-1da, Sounwave, and Jahaan Sweet, while it was additionally produced by Lamar's cousin, fellow American rapper and record producer Baby Keem.
+It was released as the lead single from his fifth studio album, Mr. Morale & the Big Steppers, on May 20, 2022, through PGLang, Top Dawg Entertainment, Aftermath Entertainment, and Interscope Records.
+The song was produced by Boi-1da, Sounwave, and Jahaan Sweet, with additional production by Lamar's cousin, fellow American rapper and record producer Baby Keem.

 Composition and lyrics

 "N95" has been described as "a seething cultural critique where Lamar spits bile in multiple directions over a bleakly catchy, bass-driven instrumental".
 Lyrically, Lamar raps about masks that go with expensive clothing rather than the N95 respirator mask that was used during the outbreak of COVID-19, as he raps: "Take all that designer bullshit off and what do you have?
-Bitch you ugly as fuck".
+Bitch, ugh.
+You ugly as fuck."
 During the bridge, Lamar uses a verse that was originally intended for the song "Vent" from his cousin Baby Keem's album The Melodic Blue (2021), yet did not make the cut.

 Critical reception

+The song received generally positive reviews from critics.
 Chase McMullen of Beats Per Minute drew a comparison between "N95" and "the blistering raps of" Lamar's fourth studio album, Damn (2017).
 The Guardian music critic Alexis Petridis noted that "the tone of his delivery changes so dramatically and so often that it sounds less like the work of one man than a series of guest appearances".
 NME music critic Kyann-Sian Williams saw the song as "the most high-octane track" from Mr. Morale & the Big Steppers, which includes "a plethora of zippy one-liners and humour, which you might not expect sandwiched between piercing commentary on materialism and society".